How Things Work

 Typically, after installing the car kit into the car, the installer of the car kit will need to pair the car kit with the car in the Hourfleet web app.
 They would do that in the ‘Manage Carkits’ page of the web app.

 To pair a car kit with a car in your network you will need to know the following information:

 - The SIMM identifier of the car kit.
 This is printed on the actual car kit.

 Once the car kit is paired with a car on your network, you can manually operate various functions to test the car, including Locking and Unlocking the car.

-Note: if one of your customers get in trouble while using a car, this is the same function you can use to help them Lock/Unlock their car.
+Note: If one of your customers get into trouble while using a car, this is the same function you can use to help them Lock/Unlock their car.

-Once a car is registered, there is quite a rigorous process by the car owner to get it verified so that it appears in search results for borrowers to find.
-Generally, the following must be configured before a car can be borrowed.
+Once a car is listed, there is quite a rigorous process by the car owner and the operator to get it verified so that it appears in search results for borrowers to find.

-- The car must have details of a Certificate of Road Worthiness, and this must be verified by the operator.
+- The car must have all the details of a Certificate of Road Worthiness (i.e. a certificate number and expiry date), and this must be manually verified by the operator.

 For car owners (P2P or B2C), it is imperative that they get themselves and their cars verified, and stay verified if the cars are to be used.